Information for Faculty

 Confidentiality

 Students with disabilities are protected under FERPA and the Americans with Disabilities Act civil rights laws.
 At no time should faculty make any statements or implications that the student is any different from the general student population.
-Faculty should also not share knowledge of a student’s disability with any other faculty or staff unless verbal permission is received from the student to do so.
+Faculty should also not share knowledge of a student’s disability or accommodations with any other faculty or staff unless written or verbal permission is received from the student to do so.

 Quick Tips

-People first: Students with disabilities are people first.
-A disability is just a part of who they are and is probably not the main thing that defines them.
-Use people-first language such as a "student with a mental illness," a "person with CP," "students with disabilities," NOT "disabled students," "the learning disabled," "the mentally ill."
+Appropriate language (person-first and identity-first language).
+A disability is just a part of who a person is and is probably not the main thing that defines them.
+We use people-first language such as a "student with a mental illness," a "person with CP," "students with disabilities," NOT "disabled students," "the learning disabled," "the mentally ill."
 Encourage all of your students to do the same and to recognize the difference.

-Collaborate with your students: Early in the semester meet with students individually to discuss their needs.
+Collaborate with your students: Early in the semester, meet with students individually to discuss their accommodation needs.
 They usually know best from their experience what is needed.

 When considering the learning styles of all of your students you will quickly recognize that no two students learn alike regardless of whether or not they have a disability.
 By diversifying your instruction you can effectively engage a wider array of learners, including those with disabilities.Diversifying your instruction is also common referred to the Universal Course Design (UCD) approach.
 UCD is constructing college courses—including course curriculum, instruction, assessment and the environment—to be usable by all students, to the greatest extent possible, without the need for accommodations.